Creating another partition other than the only C:\ partition

 - 7Go to "Computer" or "My Computer" to check the partition.Advertisement

 Tips Tricks & Warnings

 - This process is highly critical, and you should make sure you have charged your Laptop battery completely, or that you have a USB attached to your PC.
-Most of the time, the program can recover power failure, yet sometimes it does not.
+Most of the time, the program can recover from a loss of power, yet sometimes it does not.
 So it's better be safe than sorry.

-- You can do several changes during one process, such as create two new partitions, change the size of an existing partition, or merge two other partitions.
-Then press the "Apply" button on top tool bar.
+- You can do several changes during one process, such as create two new partitions, change the size of an existing partition, or merge two partitions.
+When you are finished any of these, press the "Apply" button on top tool bar.

 - Depending on the changes you made, sometimes a reboot is needed.

 - When you merge partitions, the first partition you select will be merged with the second one, and the content of the second will be moved into a folder in the first partition.

 - You can only merge two adjacent partitions.

 - You cannot merge a NTFS partition into a FAT partition.

 How do I see the partition on my home screen after creating it?